ESG 2025 ReportLoring's 2025 Environmental, Social and Governance Report

 Fire Extinguishing Systems

 When conventional water-based fire suppression systems are not appropriate for specialty applications or high-value spaces, Loring’s engineers are proficient in designing gaseous clean agent or foam extinguishing systems to extinguish the fire without damaging the contents of the room.
-Specific applications include:
+Specific applications include:- Data Centers

 - Museums